Learning to Trim: End-to-End Causal Graph Pruning with Dynamic Anatomical Feature Banks for Medical VQA: Methodology

 \textbf{2.
 Soft Mask Generation:} To make the trimming process differentiable, we map the relevance scores into a Soft Trimming Mask $\mathcal{M} \in \mathbb{R}^{N \times 1}$.
 We aggregate the scores across all prototypes to determine the total confounding degree of each region:

 where $\sigma(\cdot)$ is the Sigmoid function, $\psi$ is a learnable projection layer, and $w_k$ are learnable weights for the prototypes.
-The resulting mask $\mathcal{M}_i$ acts as a probability attenuator: it approaches 0 for high-confounder regions (fading them out) and 1 for unique, instance-specific diagnostic regions (preserving them).
+The resulting mask $\mathcal{M}_i$ controls the residual gain of each region: it approaches 0 for regions highly correlated with confounder prototypes, reducing their additional amplification, and approaches 1 for unique, instance-specific diagnostic regions, enhancing their contribution.

 \textbf{3.
-Trimming Operation:} Finally, the purified Trimmed Feature $\hat{F}_v$ is obtained via element-wise modulation combined with a residual connection:
+Trimming Operation:} Finally, the reweighted Trimmed Feature $\hat{F}_v$ is obtained via element-wise modulation combined with a residual connection:

-The residual connection is crucial here; it preserves the gradient flow and ensures that the trimming mechanism strictly acts as a selective filter for spurious noise, without destroying the fundamental structural integrity of the visual signal.
+The residual connection is crucial here; it preserves gradient flow and retains the fundamental anatomical context, while the mask selectively emphasizes diagnostic evidence over confounder-correlated patterns.